Keeping Customers and Partners Satisfied with Jira Service Management Salesforce Integration

 Case 2: Sync Multiple Salesforce Objects to a Single Jira Service Management Ticket

-The sales team can sync multiple related objects from a Salesforce case to a single Jira Service Management ticket or issue.
+The sales team can sync multiple related objects from a Salesforce case to a single Jira Service Management ticket or work (Once called issues).

 Salesforce case to a single Jira Service Management ticket or issue